 Take a scenic drive through gorgeous north Georgia mountain scenery

 This scenic drive combines some of the prettiest views of the countryside with curvy mountain roads and lots of roadside attractions, including the historic Skeenah Mill, Serenberry Vineyards, Swinging Bridge on the Toccoa River, Chattahoochee National Fish Hatchery, Lake Winfield Scott, Vogel State Park and more opportunities for side trips.
 Round trip mileage is 76 miles and approximate driving time without stops is around two hours.

 You can easily turn this scenic drive into a day trip with all the interesting stops along the way.
 Some great places to stop are Woody Gap Vista, Lake Winfield Scott, Vogel State Park, Sunrise Grocery and Granddaddy Mimms Moonshine Distillery.

 The drive is a loop starting from and returning to Blue Ridge.
-From Blue RIdge, follow Highway 60 south from Morganton to Wolf Pen Gap (Hwy 180) in Suches with Blairsville as your final destination before returning to town.
+From Blue Ridge, follow Highway 60 south from Morganton to Wolf Pen Gap (Hwy 180) in Suches with Blairsville as your final destination before returning to town.
 You will discover Suches, the highest “community” in the state called “the Valley Above the Clouds.”

 Drive 2 (longer length drive)

 This scenic 102 mile long drive includes curvy mountain roads and scenic farm views, a drive along the Toccoa River, the town of Dahlonega and a return on the loop through 'Apple Orchard Alley' with miles of apple orchards along the way.